hediske/ChatApp/readme.md

-# Chat App - A Platform for real time messaging using React , GRRc , Envoy Proxy , Docker and Redis DB
+# Chat App - A Platform for real time messaging using React , GRRC ,JAVA , Envoy Proxy , Docker and Redis DB

 ## Technologies:
 - React